lukesterlee/review-session/README.md

 - We will not go over for homeworks
 - We will just focus on getting the concepts.
-- The target students of this class are people who are struggling.
-There might be a lot of repetitions.
 - Don't think about getting the right answers or solving the problems. just focus on understanding and getting the concepts.
 - For the first 3 hours, we will learn with papers and a white board to visualize the concepts and class & methods structures.
 - Visualizing your mind and the structure is the most important.
 You need papers!